Anmol33/SystemDesign/Message Broker/03_Kafka.md

 # 03. Apache Kafka: The Distributed Commit Log

 ## 1. Introduction
 Apache Kafka is a distributed event streaming platform designed for **High Throughput**, **Fault Tolerance**, and **Replayability**.
-Unlike traditional queues, it functions as a **Distributed Commit Log**: an append-only, immutable sequence of records.
+Unlike traditional message brokers, it functions as a **Distributed Commit Log**: an append-only, immutable sequence of records.

-It is the industry standard for building real-time data pipelines and streaming applications.
+It is the industry standard for building real-time data pipelines, stream processing applications, and event-driven architectures.

+**Key Differentiator**: Messages are **not deleted** after consumption.
+They persist for a configured retention period, enabling replay and multiple independent consumers.

 ---